Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Introduction

-We leverage recent work on the implicit neural network (or equilibrium network), a neural network model which encompasses common neural network architectures, including the fully connected feedforward network \cite{el_ghaoui_implicit_2021}, to describe the neural network aspect of the controller.
-Conveniently for analysis, a controller with memory based on the implicit neural network can be modeled as an uncertain LTI system where the uncertainty consists of the nonlinearities of the neural network.
-Thus, in the context of literature on control of uncertain LTI systems with LTI controllers, we extend to the case where the controller, too, is an uncertain LTI system.
+To model the neural network controller, we leverage the implicit neural network (also known as equilibrium network), a neural network model which encompasses common neural network architectures, including the fully connected feedforward network \citep{el_ghaoui_implicit_2021}.
+Conveniently for analysis, a controller with memory based on the implicit neural network can be modeled as an uncertain LTI system where the ``uncertainty'' consists of the activation functions.

 In this paper, we provide sufficient conditions for an uncertain LTI system to be dissipative when the uncertainty is described by integral quadratic constraints.
 We leverage these conditions in deriving sufficient convex conditions for the feedback system of a neural network controller and an uncertain LTI system to be dissipative.
 We present a procedure to train a neural network controller to maximize a reward function while guaranteeing a dissipativity condition.
 We demonstrate the benefits of our proposed controller in simulated examples on an inverted pendulum and on a flexible rod on a cart.
+Our primary contribution is that we simultaneously guarantee robustness to exogenous disturbances, which we achieve through the unifying framework of dissipativity, and robustness to model uncertainty.

-Compared to \cite{gu_recurrent_2021}, this paper considers a wider class of controllers, which has been shown in \cite{junnarkar_synthesis_2022} to be more parameter-efficient.
-Compared to \cite{wang_learning_2023}, which considers LTI plants, and \cite{junnarkar_synthesis_2022}, which considers LTI plants with sector-bounded nonlinearities, this paper considers a broader class of plants, allowing LTI plants interconnected with uncertainties described with quadratic constraints, static IQCs, or a class of dynamic IQCs.
-Additionally, while \cite{gu_recurrent_2021}, \cite{junnarkar_synthesis_2022}, and \cite{wang_learning_2023} consider stability or exponential stability, this paper presents a formulation for closed-loop dissipativity, which encompasses stability.
+Compared to \citet{gu_recurrent_2021}, who consider plant uncertainty and stability, we use a significantly larger class of dynamical systems to model the controller, and also consider robustness to disturbances through the framework of dissipativity.
+Compared to \citet{jinStabilityCertifiedReinforcementLearning2020}, who consider plant uncertainty and stability through state-feedback with a memoryless neural network controller, we use a larger class of neural network controllers with dynamics, output-feedback, robustness to disturbances, and a less conservative characterization of the neural network.
+Compared to \citet{junnarkar_synthesis_2022}, who consider stability of plants with sector-bounded nonlinearities, we use a more flexible characterization of nonlinearities and uncertainties, and robustness to disturbances.
+Compared to \citet{wang_learning_2023} and \citet{barbaraLearningContractingLipschitz2023}, who consider robustness to disturbances with LTI or nonlinear plants, we consider a broader class of plants and uncertainties, and unlike \citet{barbaraLearningContractingLipschitz2023}, we do not assume the existence of a stabilizing base controller.

 The rest of this paper is structured as follows.
 In Section~\ref{sec:problem-setup}, the plant and controller models are presented, and characterizations of uncertainty and performance requirements are given.
 In Section~\ref{sec:uncertain-lti-system}, a condition for verifying dissipativity is presented.
 In Section~\ref{sec:controller-synthesis}, a convex condition equivalent to the one in Section~\ref{sec:uncertain-lti-system} is derived, and a procedure for synthesizing a controller using reinforcement learning and linear matrix inequalities is presented.
 In Section~\ref{sec:experiments}, the controller synthesis procedure is demonstrated in simulated examples on an inverted pendulum and a flexible rod on a cart.